CODE-DE-EO-Lab/aicube-overview/README.md

 ### Exploring Masked Autoencoders for Sensor-Agnostic Image Retrieval in Remote Sensing

-Apart from multi-modal multi label classification, the TU Berlin has also investigated novel strategies to retrieve RS images across _different_ image modalities based on their content in a self-supervised manner.
+Apart from multi-modal multi label classification, the RSiM Group has also investigated novel strategies to retrieve RS images across _different_ image modalities based on their content in a self-supervised manner.
 Concretely, by adapting [masked autoencoders (MAEs)](https://arxiv.org/abs/2111.06377).